townhallproject/frontline-stories/src/pages/index.md

 title: FRONTLINE STORIES
 image: /img/flsbanner.png
 heading: FEATURED STORIES
-subheading: We are the millions of Americans at the Frontline of this crisis.
+subtitle: We are the millions of Americans at the Frontline of this crisis.
   Our stories deserve to be heard.
 description: "We are the millions of Americans at the Frontline of this crisis.
   Our stories deserve to be heard. "